sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 Use the API
 ===========
+These are some of the the basic operations you can perform with this API.

 Image entity
 ------------
 An image entity is represented by a JSON-encoded data structure and its raw binary data.
 An image entity has an identifier (ID) that is guaranteed to be unique within its endpoint.
 The ID is used as a TOKEN in request URIs to interact with that specific image.